winkj/air-quality-demo-mbed/README.md

 ![Back view](doc/ess-5v_2.jpg)

-## Software downloads

-Please download a current release ZIP file from https://github.com/winkj/aqdemo-mbed/releases.
-It will be used in subsequent sections

 ## Dashboard setup

 This demo is using http://thingsboard.io for visualization.
 To setup this demo, follow the following steps: